tanveagerwal/MS1_2021.github.io/README.md

 ![IMG_0674](https://user-images.githubusercontent.com/89811894/139971176-3c2c05f2-846b-44ce-9bcd-93f3bae70a7a.jpeg)

+After playing around with this, I understood how little I actually know about electrical circuits theoreically and how I always just know what works and what doesn't by actually trying different things.
+Like in this prototype I basically made all the possible connections before reaching one that actually worked.
+This is also a huge reason why this assignment is helpful.
+I got more perspective on how important it is to actually 'do'.

 *Day 2*

 First I took a cardboard box and cut it, then made holes for the five buttons and inserted them.